Avoid Premature Aging & Skin Cancer With This Summer Essential!

 Shockingly, only 14.3% of men and 29.9% of women regularly practice a correct sun protection routine when exposing themselves to the sun .
 Considering the lasting damage that can be caused, it is no wonder so many of us worry about our fine lines, wrinkles and skin health.
-After all, overexposure to UV light is one of the biggest causes of skin cancer, so why do so many of us risk it?
+After all, overexposure to UV light is one of the biggest causes of skin cancer, and it's responsible for over 90% of all skin aging, so why do so many of us risk it?

 Applying sunscreen with a high SPF is incredibly beneficial, not only to avoid sunburn but to keep the fine lines and wrinkles at bay - and is one of the simplest ways of avoiding a life-changing skin condition.
 Here at Cel, we know how important it is to look after your skin, but how do we know we are doing the right thing?
 The answer is simple - applying a sun protector can help your body in more ways than one…

 We face threats to our skin daily, whether it is pollution, free radicals, a change in season or dangers from the sun's UV radiation.
 You see, when we apply sunscreen to our bodies, it acts as a barrier between the harmful ultraviolet rays (UV Rays) emitted by the sun and our skin.
 These rays are extremely powerful and dangerous - known to penetrate heavy cloud, causing damage to your skin if left unprotected.
 That is why we must always make sure that we look after our skin, even on a rainy day!